Data Protection and Handling Policy

 All staff within VATSIM are responsible for members data at all times.
 The various departments most closely associated with members data are the VATSIM Supervisors and Administrators, the Conflict Resolution staff, the Membership staff, and the staff of Regions and Divisions.

 Where staff require to use data for statistical and management purposes aggregated pseudonymsed data should be used where possible.

 6 Right of Access

 Requests for personal data under the Right of Access are the responsibility of VP Membership and their team.
 Such requests are required to be complied with within one month of the request being received.
-If circumstances prevent this from occurring, an extension of a further two months may be instituted by VATSIM, providing that the member making the request is informed of this fact before the expiration of the original one month deadline.
+If circumstances prevent this from occurring, an extension of a further two months may be instituted by VATSIM, providing that the member making the request is informed of this fact before the expiration of the original one-month deadline.

-6.2 Procedure for making request
+6.2 Procedure for making a request

 If staff at a lower level receive anything that might reasonably be construed to be a request for access they have a responsibility to pass this to the Membership Manager responsible for their Region, Division, or lower subunit without delay, or refer this to the VATSIM Membership Department.